You turn to Democracy Now! for ad-free news you can trust. Maybe you

-The House ethics committee has determined outgoing House Speaker Dennis Hastert and other Republican leaders were negligent in not shielding teenage pages from sexual advances by former Florida Congressman Mark Foley.
-But the panel ruled that no lawmaker violated any House rules even though they knew for years that Foley was sending sexually explicit internet messages to underage boys.
+The House Ethics Committee has determined outgoing House Speaker Dennis Hastert and other Republican leaders were negligent in not shielding teenage pages from sexual advances by former Florida Congressmember Mark Foley.
+But the panel ruled that no lawmaker violated any House rules even though they knew for years that Foley was sending sexually explicit Internet messages to underage boys.
 The report concluded that Hastert’s chief counsel had been aware of Foley’s inappropriate behavior for nearly a decade.

-Outgoing Georgia Congresswoman Cynthia McKinney introduced a bill on Friday to impeach President Bush, Vice President Cheney and Secretary of State Condoleezza Rice.
-McKinney accused the president of manipulating intelligence, lying to justify the Iraq war and carrying out illegal domestic spying.
+Outgoing Georgia Congressmember Cynthia McKinney introduced a bill on Friday to impeach President Bush, Vice President Cheney and Secretary of State Condoleezza Rice.
+McKinney accused the president of manipulating intelligence, lying to justify the Iraq War and carrying out illegal domestic spying.
 McKinney called on her fellow lawmakers to hold President Bush accountable.
-She said "No American is above the law.”
-On Sunday pro-impeachment rallies were held in dozens of cities across the country.
+She said, “No American is above the law.”
+On Sunday, pro-impeachment rallies were held in dozens of cities across the country.

-Incoming House Speaker Nancy Pelosi has tapped New York Congresswoman Nydia Velazquez to chair the House Small Business Committee.
+Incoming House Speaker Nancy Pelosi has tapped New York Congressmember Nydia Velazquez to chair the House Small Business Committee.
 Velazquez will become the first Latino woman to ever head a congressional committee.

 In the Darfur region of Sudan, 30 civilians were killed on Saturday when a pro-government militia ambushed a convoy of refugees.
 The United Nations said some of the refugees were shot, others were burnt to death.
 African Union peacekeepers investigating the attack were later taken hostage.
 The United Nations’ Human Rights Council is holding a special session beginning on Tuesday to discuss human rights violations in Sudan.
-On Sunday thousands of demonstrators marched in London and other cities to protest the Sudanese’s government use of rape as a weapon of war.
-On Friday outgoing UN Secretary General Kofi Annan called on the world to help stop the crisis.
+On Sunday, thousands of demonstrators marched in London and other cities to protest the Sudanese government’s use of rape as a weapon of war.
+On Friday, outgoing U.N.
+Secretary-General Kofi Annan called on the world to help stop the crisis.